inpsyde/wp-stubs/README.md

-**A note**: In that folder, a two-numbers version like `5.9` does not necessarily mean the exact `5.9` version from WordPress, but it means the _latest_ in the `5.9.*` series, so if you use Composer to require WordPress and have a requirement like `5.9.*`, using the `stubs/5.9.php` stubs file, that will match current version installed.
+**A note**: In that folder, a two-numbers version like `5.9` does not necessarily mean the exact `5.9` version from WordPress, but it means the _latest_ in the `5.9.*` series, so if you use Composer to require WordPress and have a requirement like `5.9.*`, using the `stubs/5.9.php` stubs file, that will match the current version installed.